cscorley/dissertation/chapters/2_related/2_tr_models.md

 each document to express less topics while raising $\alpha$ causes documents to relate to more topics.

-To search in LDA, we transform a query document $q$ into a topic probability distribution, similar to LSI.
-First, we vectorize $q$ into a vector of term weights, as in VSM.
-Next, we *infer* from the model the topic probability distribution for the query.
-Afterwards, we use this distribution to make pairwise comparisons against all documents of $\theta$.
+To search in LDA, I transform a query document $q$ into a topic probability distribution, similar to LSI.
+First, I vectorize $q$ into a vector of term weights, as in VSM.
+Next, I *infer* from the model the topic probability distribution for the query.
+Afterwards, I use this distribution to make pairwise comparisons against all documents of $\theta$.

 @Hoffman-etal_2010 introduce a version of LDA which is online.